lucasrabay/IBM-Data-Analysis-With-Python_PYPROJECT1/README.md

 1. Python: Install Python (3.7 or later) from the official website: https://www.python.org/downloads/
 2. Jupyter Notebook: Install Jupyter Notebook using the instructions provided here: https://jupyter.org/install
 3. Required Libraries: Ensure you have installed all the necessary libraries by running `pip install pandas numpy scikit-learn matplotlib plotly seaborn`.

-## Contribution and Feedback

-While this project is the conclusion of the IBM Data Analysis With Python Course, we encourage contributions and feedback from the community.
-If you have ideas to improve the project, identify bugs, or suggest enhancements, please feel free to open an issue or submit a pull request on our GitHub repository [link-to-your-repo].
-We value your input and are eager to make this project more robust and informative.

-Let's embark on this exciting journey of data analysis and machine learning together!

-**Happy Coding!**